ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/tuesday/preproc.md

 ![ncbi](ncbi07.png)

-Save this file to your computer, and rename it to 'rrna.fa'.
+Save this file to your computer, and rename it to 'rrna.fasta'.
 Now, make a directory in your "rnaseq_example" directory called "ref":

     mkdir ~/rnaseq_example/ref